 local mount root directory (on Raspberry Pi is “/media” if using Lomorage OS image; If not, it and can be changed via “–mount-dir” command line args when running lomod;)

 username/password for Samba service

 If unfortunately the hard drive on your primary device is dead, you can bring up the secondary setup as primary one.
 The photo and video assets are already backup on the secondary hard drive, as well as the database.
 You can copy the “assets.db” in the user directory on hard drive to “/opt/lomorage/var/assets.db”, and change the “home_dir” in table “user” for each user in “assets.db”.
-We promise will let this process less painful, but for now, you have to do that manually, if you have the problem and can’t figure it by yourself, join our slack channel or reach us via [email](mailto: [email protected]), and we will help you solve it.
+We promise will let this process less painful, but for now, you have to do that manually, if you have the problem and can’t figure it by yourself, reach us via [email](mailto: [email protected]), and we will help you solve it.